SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 as part of a larger function.
 However, it is sometimes useful to write shorter versions of function-like constructs without a full declaration and name.
-This is particularly true when you work with functions that take other functions as one or more of their arguments.
+This is particularly true when you work with functions or methods that take functions as one or more of their arguments.

 :newTerm:`Closure expressions` are a way to write inline closures in a brief, focused syntax.